WeichuZheng/PrejudiceAcrossProvince/README.md

 ```

 ## Exection
 Demo code is in txt2img.ipynb(generate image from text prompt)

-To analyze the image composition, you can use the code in analysis_img.ipynb
+To analyze the image composition(with fixed words), you can use the code in analysis_img.ipynb

+To analyze the image composition generatively, you can use the code in src/run.py

 ## Demo of analysis
 ## 🖼️ 示例效果展示v2